pojosontheweb/woko/doco/markdown/woko.md

 ### Accessing the Facet Context ###

-The Facet Context can be accessed in order to retrieve the target object, the facet key etc. Here is an example of a Resolution Facet that retrieves the target object, calls `toString()` on it, and streams that back to the caller :
+The Facet Context can be accessed at runtime in order to retrieve various informations about the facet.
+It allows to get the target object of the facet : the one that was used to lookup for the facet.

+Here is an example of a Resolution Facet that retrieves the target object, calls `toString()` on it, and streams that back to the caller :

 ```
 @FacetKey(name="toString", profileId="myrole", targetObjectType=MyClass.class)